-39,000 People Served by RWAter to Go2,800 Plastic Bottles Diverted from Waste Stream
+11 Community Events2,800 Plastic Bottles Diverted from Waste Stream

-The RWAter to Go water wagon was used at community events such as school and sports functions that served more than 39,000 people in Fiscal Year 2020.
+The RWAter to Go water wagon was used at 11 community events such as school and sports functions in Fiscal Year 2021.
 The water wagon holds 375 gallons of water and diverts 2,800 plastic bottles from the waste stream.
 It is equipped with eight water fountains and eight bottle filling stations, and is accessible to children and people with disabilities.